Organic product: Organic clothing products

 Clothing products made with such raw materials which have been produced by using organic methods are referred to as organic clothing.

 Organic cotton T-shirts are T-shirts which are made from organic cotton that has been grown using organic fertilizers and other supplements instead of inorganic insecticides and pesticides.
 By definition, organic clothing products are such products whose raw material have been produced using organic methods and the product has been produced using eco-friendly method including the machinery and equipment.

 Popular clothing brands like Patagonia, are labelled as organic by using 100 percent organic cotton for many of its styles.
 Even big brands like Nike, Adidas, and Levi's are moving towards a more organic brand.
 These are 3 of 13 clothing companies that have committed to the 2025 Sustainable Cotton Challenge.
 Brands who participate in this challenge are committed to using 100 percent sustainable cotton by 2025.

 Organic personal care products

 Unlike food products, the USDA does not regulate the term "organic" as it applies to personal care products.
 A personal care product can be deemed organic if it contains agricultural ingredients and can meet the USDA organic production standards.
-Once certified by the USDA it can fall into one of four categories: "100 percent organic", "organic", "made with organic ingredients", or "made with less than 70 percent organic ingredients."
-A personal care product can only claim they are USDA-certified organic if they meet the qualifications of the USDA.
+Once certified by the USDA it can fall into one of four categories: "100 percent organic", "organic", "made with organic ingredients", or "made with less than 70 percent organic ingredients." personal care product can only claim they are USDA-certified organic if they meet the qualifications of the USDA.

 Consumers are concerned with exactly what they put in and on their bodies.
 Just like people are concerned with putting more organic foods in their bodies, they are also concerned about using more organic personal care products.
 Personal care products can fall under a wide variety of products such as deodorant, makeup, tampons, lotion, shampoo, etc. Chemicals in these personal care products can be associated with a wide variety of concerns including things like hormone disruption, allergies, and infertility.
 Companies are hearing the concerns of these chemicals from consumers and trying to diversify.
 Many big makeup companies such as Avon and Revlon are removing phthalates from their products.
 Johnson & Johnson removed many chemicals from their products including parabens, formaldehyde, and certain fragrance chemicals.
 Cosmetic brands such as Laurel and Rose Mira are both 100 percent organic and have a wide array of skin care products.

 Similar to organic food, organic personal care products also have a higher price tag.
 While organic personal care products may lack many of the harmful chemicals that consumers like to stay clear of, this cleaner alternative comes with the cost of a higher price.